 Sclerotherapy involves injecting a solution into the spider vein, which causes the vein wall to seal shut, therefore stopping the blood flow.
 The vein will turn to scar tissue and fade away over a period of weeks.

 When to Consult a Physician

 Legs can become swollen for a variety of reasons.
 It is important to talk with a doctor to identify the source of your symptoms.
 Overlooking a correct diagnosis can lead to therapies that are ineffective.
 Furthermore, conservative treatments often do not address the underlying problem.

 - Compression stockings only offer temporary relief for vein symptoms

 - Varicose veins are usually a symptom of an underlying vein disease

 - Diseases that affect the veins usually progress over time and may worsen is left untreated

-Todd Piercy, MD, FACS, is a vascular surgeon certified by the American Board of Surgery.
-He is a fellow of the American College of Surgeons.
+Todd Piercy, MD, is a vascular surgeon certified by the American Board of Surgery and is a fellow of the American College of Surgeons.